Skip to content

 What most South District properties share:

-- More space per pound than equivalent central Gibraltar properties
+• More space per pound than equivalent central Gibraltar properties

-- Outdoor terraces or balconies are common (and heavily used given the climate)
+• Outdoor terraces or balconies are common, and heavily used given the climate

-- Parking is generally easier than in central Gibraltar
+• Parking is generally easier than in central Gibraltar

-- Older buildings in Catalan Bay may lack lifts and have character quirks
+• Older buildings in Catalan Bay may lack lifts and have character quirks

-- Views: east-facing properties look out over the Mediterranean, not the Strait
+• East-facing properties look out over the Mediterranean, not the Strait

 Transport and Getting Around from the South District

 This is where the South District requires honest assessment.
-Gibraltar is a small territory, but the South District is a genuine distance from Main Street, the town centre, and the border crossing into Spain.
+Gibraltar is a small territory, but the South District sits a genuine distance from Main Street, the town centre, and the border crossing into Spain.

 Pros and Cons of Renting in the South District